 |Marriott Bonvoy||Platinum Elite status required.
 Elite status is the upper mid-tier level of the Marriott Bonvoy loyalty program.
 Achieving this status is refreshingly straightforward; however, it does require 50 nights per year to reach.|

 |Radisson Rewards||Platinum status required, which requires a minimum number of either 60 nights within a year or 30 stays within a year|

 |World of Hyatt||Only the most frequent of Hyatt hotel-goers are eligible to receive complimentary breakfast as Globalist status is the 4th and highest tier of World of Hyatt membership.
 Earning Globalist status requires either 60 qualifying nights or 100,000 Base Points per year|

 |Wyndham Rewards||Sadly, no level of elite status or the sheer number of hotel reservations will yield free breakfast within the Wyndham rewards program.
 Fortunately, several Wyndham hotels brands offer this amenity for merely making a reservation.|

 The value of a hotel card is only as great as the worth of the points they offer.
 Here are the latest point valuations for the major hotel loyalty programs:

-These valuations change depending on how you redeem points, or which partners you choose to transfer point to.
+These valuations change depending on how you redeem points or which partners you choose to transfer points to.
 For more information on loyalty program partners, keep browsing to explore partners with the leading loyalty programs.